 Yao Y, Shao C, Jothianandan D, Tcherepanov A, Shouval H, Sacktor TC.
 2013.
 Matching biochemical and functional efficacies confirm ZIP as a potent competitive inhibitor of PKMζ in neurons.
 Neuropharmacology 64:37–44.

-The following figure supplements are available for figure 1:

-The following figure supplements are available for figure 2:

-The following figure supplements are available for figure 3:

-The following figure supplement is available for figure 4:

-The following figure supplements are available for figure 6:

 Decision letter

 In the interests of transparency, eLife includes the editorial decision letter and accompanying author responses.
 A lightly edited version of the letter sent to the authors after peer review is shown, indicating the most substantive concerns; minor comments are not usually included.